elephantscale/spring-cloud-labs/09-set-up-event-based-messaging-between-microservices-using-spring-cloud-bus/09-lab.md

 ---

-### **Optional Exercises (20 mins)**
+### **Optional Exercises**

 1. **Add a new property to the configuration.**
-   - Add a new property (e.g., `service.version`) to the configuration file in the Git repository.
+   - Add a new property (e.g., `service.version`) in the Git repository.
-   - Verify that the new property is propagated to all services dynamically.
+   - Verify that the new property is propagated dynamically to all services.

 2. **Test Kafka messaging manually.**
-   - Use the Kafka CLI to produce and consume messages from a topic used by Spring Cloud Bus.
+   - Use Kafka CLI to produce and consume messages from Spring Cloud Bus topics.

+3. **Simulate service scaling.**
+   - Deploy multiple instances of `UserService` and test configuration propagation.

 ---